 Setting objectives for your employee experience (EX) programs can deliver a 1.6x higher impact on your company's performance.

-That’s one of the findings from new EX research commissioned by SnapComms in June 2021.
+That’s one of the findings from new employee experience research commissioned by SnapComms in June 2021.
 But while most organizations understand the critical role employees play in business performance, fewer focus on and track employee experience.

 This presents a challenge for Human Resources Managers, who are responsible for building a satisfied, productive workplace.
 A number of key questions are left unanswered.

-What’s the true impact of EX on the organization?
+What’s the true impact of employee experience on the organization?
 How is EX managed?
 How did COVID-19 affect digital employee experience?
 And what’s the future for EX long term?

 We partnered with Pennsylvania-based agency Basc Partners to research more than 200 professionals in the US Financial Services sector.

-The top 5 insights are below, and you can get the full story in our free infographic at the end.
+See the top 5 employee experience insights below, and get the full story in our free infographic at the end.

 1. Focusing on EX improves employee trust by 53%